 Aspire Schools Trust follows its own Pay Policy, which has been agreed with staff trade unions and externally verified by its legal advisors.
-This policy is reviewed by the Trustees on an annual basis, in line with the School Teachers' Review Body and National Joint Council recommendations.
-The Trust is fully aware of its responsibilities under the Academies Financial Handbook in terms of setting Executive Pay.
-Consequently decisions about the pay and remuneration of key management personnel and specifically the Chief Executive Officer's level of pay are made following a robust evidence-based process where the salary is set to reflect the individual's role and responsibilities.
-Due regard is also given to the Association of School and College Leaders guidance on 'Setting Pay for Executive Heads / Principals and Chief Executive Officers' (Nov 2017) and the three stage leadership pay setting process, to ensure that decisions are transparent and represent value for money.
+This policy is reviewed by the Trustees on an annual basis, in line with STRB and NJC recommendations.
+The Trust is fully aware of its responsibilities under the Academy Trust Handbook in terms of setting Executive Pay.
+Consequently decisions about the pay and remuneration of key management personnel and specifically the Chief Executive Officer's level of pay are made following a robust evidenced-based process where the salary is set to reflect the Individual's role and responsibilities.
+Due regard is also given to ASCL guidance on 'Setting Pay for Executive Heads / Principals and Chief Executive Officers' (Nov 2017) and the three stage leadership pay setting process, to ensure that decisions are transparent and represent value for money.